librelane/librelane/docs/source/faq.md

 OpenLane 1.0 as hosted under
-[The OpenROAD Project](https://github.com/The-OpenROAD-Project/OpenLane) is a super-stable version that was used for countless tapeouts, but we no longer support it actively.
+[The OpenROAD Project](https://github.com/The-OpenROAD-Project/OpenLane) is a super-stable version that was used for countless tapeouts.
+It is in maintenance mode, but is not recommended at all for new designs and only exists to enable old designs to be re-taped out.

 (faq-librelane-vs-openroad)=

 ### How is LibreLane different from OpenROAD?

 OpenROAD is one of many utilities used by LibreLane, which integrates it and many other tools in order to achieve a full RTL-to-GDSII flow.

 OpenROAD is primarily developed by The OpenROAD Project, which involves many corporations and academic institutions (primarily the University of California, San Diego, Parallax Software, and Precision Innovations).
-LibreLane, on the other hand, was primarily developed by Efabless Corporation and is currently maintained by the American University in Cairo, Open Hardware Lab.
+LibreLane, on the other hand, was primarily developed at Efabless Corporation and is currently maintained by the American University in Cairo, Open Hardware Lab.

 (faq-proprietary-pdks)=